elligurt/MonkeView/README.md

 # MonkeView
-A mod that displays the players installed mods.
+A mod that displays the players installed mods under their name on the Scoreboard.

 **REQUIREMENTS!!**